 What’s more, women frequently play down their expertise, or are reticent about self-promotion.
 And we are already frantically busy, thanks all the same.
 So the cycle continues.

 At Women’s Agency, our goal is redressing the gender imbalance in public life and improving women’s representation.
 Our philosophy in action means working mostly with women.
 But as long as female agency is part of your project, we’re keen to hear from you!

 Multi-award-winning investigative journalist and campaign consultant Gina McColl founded Women’s Agency in 2017.

-In 2017, she was media director for not-for-profit Go Gentle Australia, founded by Andrew Denton, during its five-month campaign in support of the Victorian Government’s historic voluntary assisted dying law reforms.
-The campaign was a GQ Australia Social Force Award Finalist in 2017.
+In 2017, she was media director for Go Gentle Australia, a not-for-profit founded by TV’s Andrew Denton.
+GGA ran a five-month campaign in support of the Victorian Government’s historic voluntary assisted dying law reforms.
+The national campaign was a GQ Australia Social Force Award Finalist in 2017.

 Gina is also founder and director of investigative agency The Tell and is certified in Investigative Services and Government Investigations; Victorian Investigator Licence 962-139-90S.